mk12/sicp/notes/lecture.md

 - We can write languages that are not only embedded in Lisp, that are completely different, using quotation.
 - Quotation gives us tremendous power.

-# 4A: Pattern Matching and Rule-based Substitution
+# 4A: Pattern Matching and Rule-Based Substitution

 ## Part 1